AdFabConnect/adfab-gulp-boilerplate/README.md

 gulp serve
 ```

-will start a [Browsersync](https://www.browsersync.io/) server:
+It start a [Browsersync](https://www.browsersync.io/) server.

 It acts as a proxy to the domain you specified in `gulp-config.json` (property `vhost`).
-You can now access your project by specifying the `3000` port (if you usually access your project via http://project.localhost/, now it would be http://project.localhost:3000/).
+You can now access your project by specifying the `3000` port (if you usually access your project via `http://project.localhost/`, now it would be `http://project.localhost:3000/`).

 You can also test it in production mode by passing the `--production` option.
 That way, it will remove *sourcemaps* and minify JS and CSS.

 ### Development and production

-Development mode (by default), adds sourcemaps to your code for js/sass
+Development mode (by default), adds sourcemaps to your code for js/sass.

 You can run: